galaxyproject/galaxy-hub/content/learn/share/index.md

 # Sharing with Individual Users

-On the form, fine the section titled 'Sharing with Specific Users'.
+On the form, find the section titled 'Sharing with Specific Users'.
 To share with another Galaxy account on the same server, click on the button in this section and enter the email address for the account you wish to directly share with (one or more other accounts, entered individually).

 ![Sharing Via Email](/learn/share/sharing-via-email.png)